EloHope/make_playlist/README.md

 # make_playlist

 This is a Bash script for creating music playlists in the m3u format.
 The playlists consist only of straight filenames of mp3 files.
-The script is developed for Linux bash shell and requires the bc package to be installed.
+The script is developed for Linux Bash shell and requires the bc package to be installed.

 ## Features
 The script provides several ways to create a playlist: